aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/txt-to-excel/load-or-import-csv-file-with-formulas/_index.md

 }
 ```

 The code first loads the CSV file, then imports it again at cell D4.
 Finally, it saves the workbook object in XLSX format.
 The [output XLSX file](5115052.xlsx) looks like this.
-As you see, cell C3 and F4 contain formulas and their result is 800.
+As you can see, cells C3 and F4 contain formulas, and their result is 800.

 |![todo:image_alt_text](load-or-import-csv-file-with-formulas_1.png)|
 | :- |